Wolwekraal Nature Reserve

 Wolwekraal Nature Reserve has a number of ongoing management challenges:

-4. Sewage effluent: The Reserve also borders the municipal sewage works.
+- Sewage effluent: The Reserve also borders the municipal sewage works.
 Effluent from the final clear water dam started flowing onto the Nature Reserve in 2009, giving rise to a dense reedbed that has replaced desert vegetation over an area of about 2 ha.
-This novel wetland habitat has altered the native ecology, but it has also sustained insects, amphibians, birds, and mammals through the drought when the river ran dry.
+This novel wetland habitat has altered the native ecology, but it has also sustained insects, amphibians, birds, and mammals through the eight-year drought when the river ran dry.